 At least one position must be filled before 31 May 2022.
 Failure to fulfill this requirement may result in withdrawal of funding.

-A project description of maximum 10 pages using the designated template.
+A project description of maximum 10 pages using this template.

-CVs (max 4 pages each) for the project manager and key principal investigators using the designated templates (standard NFR format).
-The templates will be available from 8 Januar 2021.
+CVs (max 4 pages each) for the project manager and key principal investigators using the designated template (standard NFR format).

 A separate Letter of Intent from each institutions that will host PhD candidates and post docs. confirming that: